Listening to God in a Noisy World

 What is Calling the Called?

 The Calling the Called committee is also sponsoring a pre-conference event entitled Creating a Culture of Call.
 Led by Nancy Sollenberger Heishman (Director of the Office of Ministry) and designed for pastors and other congregational leaders,Creating a Culture of Call is intended to help congregations consider how they may maintain a steady focus of identifying, calling, and training pastoral leadership from within their own congregations.
-How many of our future church leaders are currently sitting in our pews? .2 CEUs available!
+How many of our future church leaders are currently sitting in our pews?
+This event will be held on Friday at Camp Bethel from 2:00-4:30 p.m.
+See the registration form below for more details. .2 CEUs available!
+Register by April 14th!

 When is Calling the Called?